pmoris/miles-subgraph-miner/README.md

 ### Citation

-Please cite the article listed [above](#publication) when using MULES in a publication.
+Please cite the article listed [above](#publication) when using MILES in a publication.

 ## Authors